stan-dev/design-docs/designs/0005-static-matrices.md

 [JAX](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#%F0%9F%94%AA-In-Place-Updates) is an autodiff library developed by google whose array type has similar constraints to the constant matrix type proposed here.

 [Enoki](https://github.com/mitsuba-renderer/enoki) is a very nice C++17 library for automatic differentiation which under the hood can transform their autodiff type from an arrays of structs to structs of arrays.
 It's pretty neat!
 Though implementing something like their methods would require some very large changes to the way we handle automatic differentiation.

-# Unresolved questions
-[unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?

-Whether the staged development process listed in the reference level explanation will suffice.

-If the restriction on not allowing assignment to the entire matrix such as `A = X` is too restrictive.

-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-Any intricacies of using the GPU via `var_value<matrix_cl<double>>` should be deferred to a separate discussions or can happen during the implementation.

-Methods involving changing the current `matrix` type in the Stan language

 *Interestingly, this also means that `var_value<float>` and `var_value<long double>` can be legal.